Reviews You Can Rely On

 Credit: Joshua Hutchens

 Comparing the sound from the treadmill with and without a runner, you can see that most of the sound produced is from the machine itself, not the runner's footfalls.
-There are different shoes with softer soles that can dampen the noise a bit, but if you want to work out quietly, picking the proper treadmill is imperative.
+There are shoes with softer soles that can dampen the noise a bit, but if a quiet workout is you thing, picking the proper treadmill is imperative.

 Should You Buy the Horizon 7.4 AT?